 "The benefit of hiring designer is becoming distinctive in medical device industry."

-"better world by design" conference, I went to the Medical Design Panel.
+On Friday, in a "better world by design" conference, I went to the Medical Design Panel.
 There were five speakers and one moderator leading the panel.
 The main subject was about why design is important in current medical device industry and in what way designer is able to contribute.
 I want to share one interesting example that Trey Criso, a professor of Brown medical school, presented during the panel.
 The project is called Toys and Technology for Rehabilitation, and the goal was to create toys that can help children improve their arm and hand functions and help doctors measure the impact of therapy.
 Doctor Trey said that designers were able to make a great contribution to projects like this.

 And from internet news I found an interesting information.
 In fall of 2006, Brown university and RISD (Rhode Island School of Design) students took on the task of designing therapeutic toys.
 Doctor Trey was leading this class, a left-brain right-brain collaborating team, that developed more than dozens toys and remote controllers.
 He said it was interesting to look at how RISD and Brown student think differently and share their ideas.
 Later, the team got a grant from the R.I.
 Science council.